 It is highly recommended that students requesting a retroactive withdrawal consult with the Financial Aid Office to ensure that their aid will not be impacted by the withdrawal.
-Retroactive withdrawals are not eligible for refund of tuition or return of tuition assistance (TA).
-Students using TA should contact their education service officer (ESO) for guidance before seeking a retroactive withdrawal.
+Retroactive withdrawals are

 To submit a Retroactive Withdrawal, students should consult with their Student Success Advisor or Admission Advisor.
 Requests will be reviewed by the Committee on Academic Standards (CAS).
 All CAS decisions are final.
 Requests for further review will not be granted.